z1pti3/jimiDocs/README.md

 * Backups
 * Configuration management

-If you do somthing more than once then use jimi to reduce repetitive tasks!
+If you do something more than once then use jimi to reduce repetitive tasks!